-At rallies and campaign events, physical printed materials like large banners and signs are always present.
+At rallies and campaign events, physical printed materials like wide roller banners and signs are always present.
 These instantly identify with people and TV cameras can pick up the more creative, eye-catching designs – while photos and videos sometimes go viral online.

 A more subtle approach is handing out business cards at networking and community events.
 These can be branded with party colours and information, so people can get in touch to find out more.